adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #45 I got IT!!!
 Part of the problem anyway.
 But I got it.
 So the data is pulled with a GET API call, then it is passed down the the right component and when the specific render is clicked, I can identify which specifc rendered information is clicked!
 (HINT: had to make the onClick a function).

+$46 Added scroll-ability to the Reading-List-SubComponent to enable to scroll up-and-down to see the whole list